 Contact us HERE or e-mail us at firstname.lastname@example.org to schedule a screening.
 We have several options available.
 The screening can be accompanied by filmmaker Q&A, or a lecture by the filmmaker, or if you are in the San Francisco Bay Area, a Q&A with the artist - the documentary's star.
 Our prices are graded according to type of organization and it is possible to obtain a commercial license so you can charge an entrance fee.

 SCREENING: 14 June 2019 (Friday) at noon, as part of the San Francisco Black Film Festival.

-The screening will be held in the Nia Room of the African American Art & Culture Center (San Francisco, CA, USA).
+--the screening will be in the Nia Room of the African American Art & Culture Center (782 Fulton St., San Francisco, CA, USA)--

 The photo to the left shows artist Hershell West sitting on scaffolding to work on a mural.
-The telling of his story is intended to inspire.
-The documentary has three principal themes: -1- how a black man can overcome obstacles to achieve his goals; -2- the importance of public art, art education and arts advocacy; and -3- the possibilities open to an artist who does not achieve the fame of a Picasso or a Jackson Pollack.
+His is an inspiring story, a story which reaches beyond him as an individual.
+By looking at him, we see how a black man born and raised in the segregated South could overcome obstacles to achieve his goals.
+In addition, the documentary illustrates the importance of public art, art education and arts advocacy.
+Finally, it shows some of the possibilities open to an artist who does not, for example, achieve the fame of a Picasso or a Jackson Pollack.

 • Pinole Public Library (Feb.
 2019) - Pinole, CA., USA

 • Albany Public Library (Nov.
 2018) - Albany, CA., USA

 • Richmond Public Library (June 2018) - Richmond, CA., USA

 • Black International Cinema, Berlin (May 2018) - Berlin, GERMANY - PRIZE: BEST VIDEO/FILM in the FINE ARTS CATEGORY

 • Festival International du Film PanAfricain (April 2018) - Cannes, FRANCE